Arrowsmith Community Justice Society

 WHAT IS RESTORATIVE JUSTICE?

 Restorative Justice is a concept for the criminal justice system that is rapidly gaining acceptance and support throughout British Columbia and Canada.
-It is an alternative to the current way of thinking about crime and criminal justice.
-Restorative justice emphasizes the ways in which crime harms relationships in the context of community.
-Crime is viewed as a violation of the victim and the community, not as a violation of the state.
-The restorative justice model makes the offender accountable to the victim and the community.
-Accountability for offenders is defined in terms of taking responsibility for actions and taking action to repair the harm caused to the victim and the community.
-It provides for immediate, active participation by the victim, the offender and the community in the process of repairing the fabric of community peace.
+It is a philosphical approach to crime, which emphasizes on the harms caused and reparation of those harms.
+The restorative justice model requires the offender to be accountable to the victim and the community and it provies for immediate, active participation of the victim, the offender and the community in a process for repairing the fabric of community peace.